Lani274/tutorial-flask-login/README.md

     return render_template("login.html", user=current_user)
 ```
 The user can sign up now but we also want the user to log in with an already existing account.
-Firstly, we want to get the email and the password from the form.
+Firstly, we want to get the email and the password from the input form.
 Then we want to check if the email is actually valid and that an user belongs to this email.
-In the User model we will filter_by() with an query, that finds all the users that have the email, that was in the field.
-If we then actually find an user, we need to check if the password typed in is equal to the hashed one.
-If the user is logged in successfully then it will redirect the user to the home page.
+In the User model we will filter_by() with an query, that finds all the users that have the email, that was in the input field.
+If we then actually find an user, we need to check if the password typed in is equal to the hashed one. *check_password_hash* is a function which we can use through the werkzeug.security module that we imported.
+It checks the hashed password and the plain-text password and then returns True or False (vgl.
+Quickstart — Flask Documentation (2.1.x) n.d.).
+If the user is now logged in successfully then it will redirect the user to the home page.
+For that, we use the login_user function from Flask-Login.
+It takes the User object from the database that we created and filtered.
+Moreover, the login_user function lets the *remember* argument to remember the user (vgl.
+Flask-Login — Flask-Login 0.7.0 documentation n.d.)
+Moreover, it will flash an error message if the email does not exists or the password is not valid.

 What we want to do now is to only let a logged in user access the home page with his personal notes.
-Moreover, we want the *Login* and *Sign Up* in the navbar to disappear, if the User is already logged in, so that it will only show Home and Logout.
+Moreover, we want the *Login* and *Signup* in the navbar to disappear, if the user is already logged in, so that it will only show *Home* and *Logout*.

-For that go to your *auth.py* file
+For that go to your *auth.py* file and add the Flask-Login Module.
 ```python
 from flask import Blueprint, render_template, request, flash, redirect, url_for from .models import User